Can You Put a Moving Container on the Street?

 Determining whether you need a container parking permit

 Permits provide written authorization to utilize a specific parking spot for a vehicle or container.
-Having the right permit for your container also greatly reduces the likelihood of getting fined and ticketed on moving day.
+Having the right permit for your container also greatly reduces the likelihood of getting fined on moving day.

 Needless to say, they’re crucial if you want to avoid any hiccups with your move.